-No. Deer consider hostas to be like a type of candy.
+No. Deer considers hostas to be like a type of candy.
 Don’t be fooled by marketing schemes that claim some hostas are deer-resistant.
 You and I both know that a deer will eat just about any type of plant if it gets hungry enough, especially in the spring and fall.

 What does division do for fast growing hosta varieties?

-A lot of people mistakenly believe that dividing your hostas will make them bigger.
+Many people mistakenly believe that dividing your hostas will make them bigger.
 This is false.
 Instead, dividing your hostas will make them fuller.
 Planting more of the same hosta species in one area will give the appearance of fullness, even if they’re smaller plants.

 Just like any type of hosta, fast growing varieties need ideal growing conditions and care to thrive and add buds.
-I’ve given you a short list of fast growing hostas and outlined the best growing requirements for them.
+I’ve given you a short list of fast-growing hostas and outlined the best growing requirements for them.
 You can take this information and use it to encourage strong and healthy growth for your plants.